dylanmooney62/laravel-blog/content/blog/deleting-posts.md

 </div>
 ```

-As you can the form data has has been filled with the ID of the post.
-So when clicking the delete button the post with the id of `3` will be deleted.
+As you can seen the form data has has been filled with the id of the post.
+So when clicking the delete button the post with the id of **3** will be deleted.

 This is displayed like this to the user: